rsomervail/dusk2dawn/README.md

 		r.somervail@gmail.com
 		www.iannettilab.net

-  ** NOTE THAT THE GRAPHICAL USER INTERFACE (GUI) IN EEGLAB AND DUSK2DAWN ONLY SEEMS TO WORK ON MATLAB VERSION UP TO 2024b  (2025a+ changed how the GUI works) **
-		-> PLEASE USE WITH MATLAB 2022-2024
+  ** WORKS ON MATLAB 2022a/b, later versions changed the way graphical interfaces work which broke the plugin (new version in development) **

 If you use this plugin, please cite as:
 Somervail R, Cataldi J, Stephan AM, Siclari F, Iannetti GD.
 2023.